sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/product.md

 - Increasing the value of the search as a platform for other teams to build upon (Code Insights, Batch Changes), with these other team's goals in mind.
 - Building differentiated user-facing products and features of its own.

-In addition to the core search experience, Search Product team's scope includes [Code monitors](https://docs.sourcegraph.com/code_monitoring) and [Notebooks](https://sourcegraph.com/notebooks?tab=explore).
+In addition to the core search experience, the Search Product team's scope includes [Code monitors](https://docs.sourcegraph.com/code_monitoring) and [Notebooks](https://sourcegraph.com/notebooks?tab=explore).
 Today, all products and features in Search Product's scope are included in every Sourcegraph contract.

 ## What's next and why